edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 I'll let you figure out the changes to the bullet.cpp.
 Keep in mind the differences between static-and non static functions.
 The _Update() function is given in the next section.

 {:class="important"}
-**If you are getting unresolved external symbol errors, remember the top hint from before!
-(Also, make you you have a constructor in bullet.cpp)**
+**If you are getting unresolved external symbol errors, remember that all variables in headers MUST be delared somewhere (usually in a cpp file)**

 #### Exploding Things